A Long and Distinguished Career Advancing Women’s Rights

 A public-interest attorney, journalist, and entrepreneurial leader, Kolbert has been recognized by The National Law Journal as one of the "100 Most Influential Lawyers in America.”
-In 1992, Kolbert argued the landmark case ofPlanned Parenthood v.
-Casey before the U.S. Supreme Court and has been credited with saving Roe v.
-Wade with what Jeffrey Toobin has called "one of the most audacious litigation strategies in Supreme Court history.”
+In 1992, Kolbert made her second appearance before the High Court, arguing Planned Parenthood v.
+Casey.
+This landmark case has been widely credited with saving Roe v.
+Wade with what CNN’s Jeffrey Toobin has called "one of the most audacious litigation strategies in Supreme Court history.”

-Prior to coming to Barnard, Kolbert spent a year in Washington D.C. as the President and CEO of People for the American Way and People for the American Way Foundation, two of the nation’s premier civil rights organizations.
-From 1998-2008, Kolbert oversaw a program on law and American life at the University of Pennsylvania’s Annenberg Public Policy Center.
-She was the executive producer of Justice Talking, an award-winning radio program distributed by NPR and heard across the globe and also directed an educational website called JusticeLearning.org, winner of a 2005 Webby Award.
+Prior to coming to Barnard, Kolbert served as the President and CEO of People for the American Way and its Foundation, two of the nation’s premier civil rights organizations.
+From 1998-2008, she oversaw a program on law and American life at the University of Pennsylvania’s Annenberg Public Policy Center where she was the executive producer of NPR’s Justice Talking, an award-winning radio program distributed to 125+ stations across the globe and its companion website, JusticeLearning.org.

 Kolbert graduated cum laude from Temple University School of Law, and received her undergraduate degree from Cornell University’s School of Arts and Sciences.

 Consulting, writing, and public speaking on Reproductive Rights, Constitutional Law, and Women’s Leadership